fxxrytail/skzcode/content/support/skz-comeback/index.md

 thumbnail: "/img-support/christmas-evil-thumbnail.jpg"
 duration: ''
 lastmod:
+draft: true

 ---
 {{< img src="/img-support/christmas-evil-thumbnail.jpg" alt="Stray Kids comeback" width="80%" >}}

 Support Stray Kids comeback to help them get music show wins, awards, and unlock more achievements\~!

+# Update

+It was said that this special album serves as a gift for STAYs and there's no plan of promoting it on music shows.
+But we can still achieve a music show win without promotion\~!
+Let's give more gifts to Stray Kids 😄

+{{< tweet 1460762866877747201 >}}

 # Comeback Detail